davidjryan/swapibox/README.md

 # SWAPIbox

-This project makes a variety fo API calls to the Star Wars API (SWAPI) to display data for a user in React frontend.
+This project makes a variety of API calls to the Star Wars API (SWAPI) to display data for a user in React frontend.

 ![swapi](https://user-images.githubusercontent.com/22566946/35356608-2aca7b28-010e-11e8-9e33-2fce1bbc3c1e.gif)